oragono/oragono-site/specs.md

  - <a href="/maxline-2.html">oragono.io/maxline-2</a> - Longer IRC lines.

-Oragono also implements these draft IRCv3 specifications:

- - <a href="http://ircv3.net/specs/core/message-tags-3.3.html">message-tags</a> - Message Tags 3.3.
+ - <a href="/bnc.html">oragono.io/bnc</a> - Allowing multiple clients to share a nickname.

- - <a href="http://ircv3.net/specs/extensions/message-ids.html">message-ids</a>  - Message IDs.
+ - <a href="/nope.html">oragono.io/nope</a> - A way of detecting incorrect client implementations.

 Oragono also implements these specifications proposed to IRCv3: